 Customer

-German company specializing in device integration and management software development.
-Company holds a leading market position providing clients in the process industries (instrumentation and control systems vendors and plant operators) with reliable communication solutions.
+Our client, a prominent German company specializing in device integration and management software development, holds a leading market position in providing reliable communication solutions to clients in the process industries.
+Their clientele includes instrumentation and control systems vendors, as well as plant operators.

 Challenge

-The customer wanted to update the HART-IP server with the following features: support for TCP communication with SSL/TLS based on OpenSSL library (no other libraries allowed); support for direct messaging between clients and field device; publishing events on a remote server; support for reset to hardware factory settings, where the HART-IP server is running.
+HART-IP, known for its simplicity and high-level application protocol, offers an efficient means to access information from HART-enabled field devices within existing network infrastructures.
+The challenge was to update the Linux-based HART-IP server to incorporate specific features requested by the client.
+These features included support for TCP communication with SSL/TLS based on the OpenSSL library, direct messaging between clients and field devices, publishing events on a remote server, and support for resetting to hardware factory settings while the HART-IP server is running.

 Solution

-The development process was divided into three stages.
-After each stage, we delivered all components and a ‘green’ list of automated tests updated to the latest implemented features.
-Customer specialists checked the code, compiled and ran tests on their side.
+The development proceeded through three stages, with each stage delivering components and a 'green' list of automated tests, updated to incorporate the latest implemented features.
+Customer specialists verified the code, compiled, and ran tests on their end after each stage.

-- Refactoring of the HART-IP communication part to support TCP protocol along with UDP.
+• Refactoring the HART-IP communication part to support TCP protocol alongside UDP;

-- DirectMessage PDU in parallel with Token-Passing Data-Link Layer PDU to enable direct communication between clients and field devices.
+• Implementation of DirectMessage PDU in parallel with Token-Passing Data-Link Layer PDU for enabling direct communication between clients and field devices;

-- Support for secure SSL/TLS communication via TCP/UPD.
+• Support for secure SSL/TLS communication via TCP/UDP;

-- Support for reset to hardware factory settings, where the HART-IP server is running.
+• Support for resetting to hardware factory settings while the HART-IP server is running.

 Results